Out of the Woods

 Ted Kaczynski, the notorious ‘domestic terrorist’ and radical author also went into the Woods.
 After he was arrested and his work became widely known, he became, for a short time, the darling of anarcho-primitivists such as John Zerzan, and with good reason, as his infamous manifesto makes a devastating case against civilisation, a worthy successor to his intellectual forebears, Lewis Mumford and Jacques Ellul.
 It came as something of an awkward surprise then, at least to Zerzan and company, when Kaczynski published The Truth About Primitive Life, which critiques anarcho-primitivsm, highlighting the feeble political-correctness of those who advocate it, along with several uncomfortable facts of pre-civilised life glossed over by civ-critical academics (such as Marshall Sahlins).

 The account, as with all of Kaczynski’s writing, is compelling, scathing and clear, and far more valuable and incisive than the usual ‘anarcho-primitivism = mass murder’ / ‘you can talk you’re using a computer’ knee-jerk reactions.
 It is a useful corrective to the romantic notions of anarcho-primitivists who see their own fanciful image of human life in the darkness of the distant past; a darkness which can only be illuminated by a self-knowledge which necessarily allows for whimsical, subjective wish-fulfilment2.
-While Kaczynski’s attack on such wish-fulfilment is peerless, his capacity for self-knowledge had definite and very obvious limits.
+While Kaczynski’s attack on such wish-fulfilment is peerless, his own capacity for self-knowledge had definite and very obvious limits.
 It is against those limits that I’d like to offer ten brief counter-points to his critique.

 Kaczynski’s sample of primal societies is extremely narrow.